In this article we will address two primary questions:

 When we, by an act of the will, dethrone self and enthrone Christ, the Holy Spirit will control us. . . .
 When self gives way to Christ, the Holy Spirit is not quenched, and a barrier has been removed for the Christian to be filled with the Spirit.

-John F. Walvoord, on page 192 of his book, says,
+Walvoord, on page 192 of his previously mentioned book, says,

 The work of the Holy Spirit in filling the believer may be simply defined as that ministry which is accomplished in the believer when he is fully yielded to the indwelling Holy Spirit.
 Every reference to the filling of the Holy Spirit indicates a spiritual condition on the part of the person filled which is brought about by the complete control of the Spirit.

-On page 21 of his book, A. W. Tozer asks, “Do you want Him to be Lord of your life?”
-Then, on page 23 of his book, he asks, “Are you ready to present . . . your mind, your personality, your spirit, your love, your ambitions, your all?”
-He goes on to say, “God gives His Holy Spirit to them that obey Him.
+On page 21 of his aforementioned book, Tozer asks, “Do you want Him to be Lord of your life?”
+Then, on page 23 of the same book, he asks, “Are you ready to present . . . your mind, your personality, your spirit, your love, your ambitions, your all?”
+Tozer goes on to say, “God gives His Holy Spirit to them that obey Him.
 Are you ready to obey and do what you are asked to do?
 What would that be?
 Simply to live by the Scriptures as you understand them.”

 Ask to Be Filled

-Theodore H. Epp states on page 74 of his book, “The Holy Spirit does not take control of our lives automatically the moment we believe. . . .
+Epp states on page 74 of his previously cited book, “The Holy Spirit does not take control of our lives automatically the moment we believe. . . .
 [I]f He is to control our daily experience, it is done only with our permission.”
 Perhaps the best way to express our permission is to ask to be filled.

-1 John 5:14-15: “Now this is the confidence that we have in Him [Jesus Christ], that if we ask anything according to His will, He hears us.
+First John 5:14-15 states, “Now this is the confidence that we have in Him [Jesus Christ], that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”

 We know that God wants every Christian to be filled with the Holy Spirit, based upon Ephesians 5:8, which we previously discussed.
 Therefore, every Christian can be confident that God will fill him (or her) with the Holy Spirit, provided that the other conditions are met.

-John R. Rice asserts on pages 278-279 of his book, “Anybody who beseeches God, who keeps on pleading with the heavenly Father, is certainly promised the fullness of the Holy Spirit.”
+John R. Rice, D.D., asserts on pages 278-279 of his book entitled Prayer, Asking and Receiving, “Anybody who beseeches God, who keeps on pleading with the heavenly Father, is certainly promised the fullness of the Holy Spirit.”
 In other words, just asking once or twice may not suffice.
 It may be necessary to ask persistently, indicating a sincere desire.
-Even then, a Christian may not receive the filling of the Holy Spirit for a long time and perhaps ever, if his (or her) motive is wrong.
+Even then, a Christian may not receive the filling of the Holy Spirit for a long time or, perhaps, ever, if his (or her) motive is wrong.

 James E. Cumming, D.D., states on pages 224-225 of his book entitled Through the Eternal Spirit,